 Polyurethane Medical Tubing

 Polyurethane (PUR) is a common medical grade resin that is versatile enough to be used in countless medical devices and extrusions.
-Polyurethane tubing merges properties of both rubber and plastic and is known for its exceptional toughness and tensile strength.
+Medical polyurethane tubing merges properties of both rubber and plastic and is known for its exceptional toughness and tensile strength.
 The material tends to form strong bonds with hydrophilic coating systems.

 Polyurethane is highly biocompatible, and softens at body temperature, ensuring optimum patient comfort when used as a catheter material.
 It is commonly used in the construction of epidural catheters, compliant balloon products, and similar medical devices.

-PUR is strong and flexible enough to handle the bending and rubbing, but its also soft enough to provide additional comfort to the patient.
+PUR is strong and flexible enough to handle the bending and rubbing, but it's also soft enough to provide additional comfort to the patient.
 It is elastomeric and used in many sensitive applications like catheters where comfort is essential.

 In addition to these benefits, polyurethane offers many more including:

 - Availability of a wide range of durometers

 - Good biocompatibility

 - Plasticizer-free formulations